swiftlang/swift-evolution/proposals/xxxx-union-type.md

 ## Introduction

-Add union type grammar, represents the type maybe one of other types.
+Add union type grammar, represents the type which is one of other types.

 ```swift